 Here are the best image editing software options that aren’t Photoshop.

-A professional vector graphics app for creatives, in recent years Sketch has created enormous buzz within the design community, and web designers in particular.
+A professional vector graphics app for creatives, in recent years Sketch has created an enormous buzz within the design community, and web designers in particular.

 The development team behind Sketch has made it as flexible as possible, with it supporting infinite zooming and vector shapes that are perfect for multiple resolutions.
 You can build a new graphic from primitive shapes or start a new one with the Vector or Pencil tool.